silverstripe-droptables/silverstripe-installer/mysite/docs/en/contributor.md

 * Make sure you are on correct branch: `git checkout ssexpress`
 * Load all modules in writeable mode: `phing update_modules` (they default to ssexpress branch as well)

-### Without write access to silverstrpe-droptables
+### Without write access to silverstripe-droptables

 * Fork the root repo and all module repos (check dependent-modules.default for full list)
 * Clone your fork, checkout ssexpress branch